lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 ### If you add multiple filters, they are joined together using AND

-So, the example from the Explore above would give us compiled SQL that looks like:
+So, the example in the Explore view above would give us compiled SQL that looks like:

 ```sql
 WHERE (